frankyeh/DSI-Studio-Website/download.md

 5. Ask: "Read the manual, connect to DSI Studio, and list its open windows."
 6. Then describe your goal normally, for example: "Open this GQI file and track the left arcuate fasciculus."

-**New in Hou versions**

-- New FIB/SRC formats (`*.fz`, `*.sz`) for better storage efficiency.
-- DSI Studio Data Hub for instant access to thousands of readily trackable datasets.
-- New linear and nonlinear registration tools with support for multi-modality registration and lesion-aware workflows.
-- New graphical user interface.

 # Previous Versions